top of page

 Untitled design.png

-“John Landon was a bright star in the Clarendon County Community where he lived most of his life.
+"John Landon was a bright star in the Clarendon County Community where he lived most of his life.
 He was a friend to all - full of love, kindness and acceptance.
 He always saw the goodness in others, never met a stranger and was always willing to lend a helping hand.
 Sadly, John Landon suffered from the disease of addiction.
 He tried his best to overcome this addiction but lost his fight to do so.
-This group wants to carry on his legacy by helping people in the area who suffer from addiction but lack the resources to get long-term, in-patient and quality treatment,” said Amy Land, Board Chair of the Foundation and Judge for the Third Circuit Drug Court Program.
+This group wants to carry on his legacy by helping people in the area who suffer from addiction by providing a recovery resource center lovingly named John’s Place.” said Amy Land, Board Chair of the Foundation and Judge for the Third Circuit Drug Court Program.

 Our Work